BioplatformsAustralia/bpaotu/README.md

   - Run `yarn start`
   - The page will be accessible on port 3000 by default

-### Updated Dockerfile configuration (more details to be added)

-Dev

-docker compose -f docker-compose-build.yml build dev worker frontend-dev

-docker compose up

-Prod (testing)

-This is for testing the webapp in production mode (for permissions and SSL etc)

-Create SSL certs with mkcert

-Add to volume location

-docker compose -f docker-compose-build.yml build prod worker frontend

-docker compose -f docker-compose.yml -f docker-compose.prod.yml up

-Note that in production mode, everything is behind a reverse proxy which terminates the TLS, so the production container only listens to http

-Volume backup

-So that a full ingest can be saved while testing ingest code.
-This saves the data uncompressed, so it is quite large, but compressing it takes a very long time

-docker compose -f docker-compose.yml -f docker-compose.backup.yml run --rm backup

-docker compose -f docker-compose.yml -f docker-compose.backup.yml run --rm restore

 ### KronaTools

 KronaTools is used for some visualisations.
 In production, KronaTools is installed to the /app directory in the container during the production build.
 This doesn't work in development mode as /app is mounted to the code directory.
 To get around this, install KronaTools directly in the code directory to ./krona (this path is included in the .gitignore file, so it's not committed to the repository).